Why I stopped selling my online courses on Udemy

 Students that bought my course at the full price of $199 from my website felt cheated once they saw that they could get the same course on Udemy for under $10 - and understandably so.

-This misstep cost me thousands of dollars, not to mention countless hours that I had to spend responding to refund requests and trying to negotiate with upset students.
+This misstep cost me thousands of dollars, not to mention countless hours that I had to spend responding to refund requests.

-Once I stopped selling my courses on Udemy, my refund rates dropped to less than 1%.
+Once I stopped selling my courses on Udemy, my refund rates dropped dramatically.

 I’d love to know your thoughts on this.